-Despite the excellent results of the 2020 breeding season, which saw the greatest number of chicks hatch and fledge on Squam since 2003, the reproductive success of Squam's loon pairs in recent years remains far below pre-2005 levels.
+The reproductive success of Squam's loon pairs in the decade before the 2005-2007 decline was far greater than in recent years.
 From 1995-2004, an average of 10.1 chicks hatched each year on Squam and an average of 6.6 chicks fledged.
-From 2008-2020, an average of only 5.4 chicks hatched each year and 3.1 fledged.
-This is a rate of 0.24 chicks surviving per territorial pair (CS/TP), half the statewide average and half the rate of 0.48 CS/TP needed to maintain a viable loon population (Figure 2).
+From 2008-2022, an average of only 5.7 chicks hatched each year and 3.1 fledged.
+This is a rate of 0.23 chicks surviving per territorial pair (CS/TP), less than half the statewide average and less than half the rate of 0.48 CS/TP needed to maintain a viable loon population (Figure 2).
+There has been an encouraging increase in the hatch rate over the past five years, a hopeful indication that LPC's efforts to protect nesting loons is paying off.

 LPC carries out management activities to help increase the chances for successful hatching and chick survival.
-In 2021, LPC floated 9 nesting rafts on Squam Lake (Figure 3), and, to date, 6 of those rafts were used.
-LPC protected all 10 nesting attempts by placing signs or signs/ropelines around the nesting areas.
-To date in 2021, 6 of the 7 chicks hatched on Squam came from LPC's rafts, and all chicks were protected by nesting signs/ropelines and LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.
+In 2022, LPC floated 9 nesting rafts on Squam Lake (Figure 3) and 5 of those rafts were used, producing 5 of the 7 chicks hatched on Squam.
+LPC protected eight nesting attempts by placing signs or signs/ropelines around the nesting areas-the other nest was destroyed by a mammalian predator almost immediately after nest initiation.
+All chicks were protected by LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.